HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 ## Most Affected Cases

-The final section of the project detail page is a display of the top 20 cases in a specified project, with the most affected genes.
+The final section of the project detail page is a display of the top 20 cases in a specified project, with the greatest number of affected genes.

 [![Most Affected Cases](images/gdc-most-affected-cases.png)](images/gdc-most-affected-cases.png "Click to see the full image.")